helio-fm/helio-sequencer/Docs/tips-and-tricks.md

  - red lines indicate problematic regions with [clipping sound](https://en.wikipedia.org/wiki/Clipping_(audio)),

- - yellow warning lines will appear in the areas where the perceived loudness (a.k.a. the root mean square loudness) is way lower than the peak loudness, which is considered ~~harmful~~ unhealthy: in my setup it typically means that I have some redundant duplicate notes at the same place.
+ - yellow warning lines will appear in the areas where the perceived loudness (a.k.a. the root mean square loudness) is way lower than the peak loudness, which is considered ~~harmful~~ unhealthy: in my setup it typically means that I have some redundant duplicate notes in the same place.

 ### Spacebar panning